-Function of stem cell factor (SCF) as a survival factor of spermatogonia and localization of messenger ribonucleic acid in the rat seminiferous epithelium
+Function of stem cell factor (SCF) as a survival factor of spermatogonia and localization of messenger ribonucleic acid in the rat seminiferous epithelium (PDF)

 Hakovirta,Harri; Yan,Wei; Kaleva,Marko; Zhang,Fuping; Vantinnen,Kateriina; Morris,Patricia L.; Soder,Molle; Parvinen,Martti; Toppari,Jorma